mcc-cmd/mccnet/replit.md

 - July 31, 2025.
 Implemented "기타완료" status for "기타" carrier applications with conditional display in Documents page
 - July 31, 2025.
 Enhanced dashboard to show separate "기타완료" count without including it in daily activation statistics or carrier breakdown
 - July 31, 2025.
 Modified carrier and worker statistics to exclude "기타완료" from standard activation counts for cleaner reporting
+- July 31, 2025.
+Implemented comprehensive disposal (폐기) functionality with mandatory disposal reason tracking
+- July 31, 2025.
+Added dedicated DiscardedDocuments page for viewing all disposed documents with reasons and processor information
+- July 31, 2025.
+Enhanced dashboard statistics to include disposal count alongside other activation statuses
+- July 31, 2025.
+Fixed redundant input fields in disposal dialog by showing only disposal reason field when disposal status is selected
+- July 31, 2025.
+Updated database schema to properly support disposal status with discard_reason column and constraint validation

 ## User Preferences